Welcome

 Whether you’re just browsing or looking for specific information about St. Peter’s, we hope that you find this site both helpful and easy to use.
 If you have any feedback we’d be delighted to hear from you.

-Services for Lent 2026: The Book of Malachi
+Services for Spring 2026: A Rule of Life

 Date & Theme 8am 10.30am